adrijardi/coding42/posts/2017-02-16-getting-started-with-functional-programming.markdown

 would be applied directly over the data one after another to provide an output.

-Regarding the question of what languages allow to do FP, you should notice that the requirements from the language itself are quite basic and most languages will allow you to write core on a functional way, but of course some of them are more oriented in this way and will provide more tools to do it efficiently.
+Regarding the question of what languages allow to do FP, you should notice that the requirements from the language itself are quite basic and most languages will allow you to write code on a functional way, but of course some of them are more oriented in this way and will provide more tools to do it efficiently.

 ## So, what benefits does it bring?